Cora is reader-supported. When you buy via our links, we may earn a commission at no cost to you. Learn more

 Now, you know how to get bearings out of skate wheels quickly and easily.
 There are only four simple steps to follow.

 Being able to pop the bearings from your skates enables you to clean, fix, and replace them properly when necessary.
-As a result, you can keep your skateboard accompanying you for a long time.
+As a result, you can keep your skate accompanying you for a long time.

 Feel free to bookmark this to refer back to it in the future.
 If you have other thoughts or questions, reach out to us in the comments down below.